Model-Agnostic Bounds for Augmented Inverse Probability Weighted Estimators' Wald-Confidence Interval Coverage in Randomized Controlled Trials: Introduction

-The main contribution of this paper is the following. \begin{enumerate} \item I derive the first non-asymptotic model-agnostic Berry-Esseen-type bounds for AIPW estimators in RCTs when the variance is estimated (Theorems~\ref{thm: CV BE bound} and \ref{thm: BE bound} in Section~\ref{sec: additional theory} of the Supplementary Material).
-For better readability, I present the asymptotic version in Theorems~\ref{thm: asymptotic CV BE bound} and \ref{thm: asymptotic BE bound} in the main text.
-The bound mainly depends on whether cross-fitting is adopted, the convergence behavior of the outcome model estimator, and the complexity of the Donsker class when cross-fitting is not adopted.
-The best-case rate is $\bigO(n^{-1/2})$, same as the Berry-Esseen Theorem, up to a log factor.
+The main contribution of this paper is the following. \begin{enumerate} \item I derive the first non-asymptotic model-agnostic Berry-Esseen-type bounds for AIPW estimators with black-box nuisance estimators in RCTs when the variance is estimated (Theorems~\ref{thm: CV BE bound} and \ref{thm: BE bound} in Section~\ref{sec: additional theory} of the Supplementary Material).
+For better readability, I present the asymptotic versions in Theorems~\ref{thm: asymptotic CV BE bound} and \ref{thm: asymptotic BE bound} in the main text.
+The rate depends on whether cross-fitting is adopted, the convergence behavior of the outcome model estimator, and the complexity of the Donsker class when cross-fitting is not adopted.
+The best-case rate is root-$n$ up to a log factor, which is achieved under sub-Weibull conditions and when the outcome model estimator converges to some function at the root-$n$-rate.
+This rate is comparable to the Berry-Esseen Theorem for the sample mean.
 Although the known propensity score resolves many issues studied in existing literature, my Berry-Esseen-type bounds still suggest potential differences between AIPW estimators with and without cross-fitting in terms of Wald-CI coverage due to different bounds on empirical processes.
 Section~\ref{sec: BE bounds interpretation} contains a discussion of the interpretation of these bounds.

 \item I derive non-asymptotic model-agnostic bounds on the difference between (i) the expectation of the plug-in variance estimators, and (ii) an oracle variance of the AIPW estimator based on a finite-sample deterministic approximation to the outcome estimator, with and without cross-fitting (Theorems~\ref{thm: CV expect Var} and \ref{thm: expect Var} in Section~\ref{sec: additional theory} of the Supplementary Material).
-Again, I present asymptotic versions Theorem~\ref{thm: asymptotic CV expect Var} and \ref{thm: asymptotic expect Var} in the main text.
+I present asymptotic versions in Theorems~\ref{thm: asymptotic CV expect Var} and \ref{thm: asymptotic expect Var} in the main text.
 Somewhat surprisingly, with a known propensity score and for a reasonably chosen oracle variance, the difference vanishes at a rate that is almost second order, rather than first order, regarding the $L_2$-distance between the outcome model estimator and deterministic approximation.
 That is, the bias of the plug-in variance estimator for the oracle variance vanishes relatively fast in RCTs.

 \item I study the bias of the plug-in variance estimators for the oracle variance, with and without cross-fitting, particularly the sign of the bias.
 I show that the plug-in variance estimator with cross-fitting overestimates oracle variance in large samples if the outcome model converges slowly (Part~\ref{prop: asymptotic Var bias 1} of Proposition~\ref{prop: asymptotic Var bias}), contributing to increased CI coverage.
 In Section~\ref{sec: Var bias}, I also provide a heuristic argument showing that plug-in variance estimator without cross-fitting might underestimate the oracle variance, contributing to decreased CI coverage.